mbaffico/mbaffico/README.md

 ## 👋 Hi there! | ¡Hola! | Salut ! | こんにちは | Ciao | 你好 | 안녕하세요

-Welcome to my GitHub—I'm Martin, a data-driven project manager who loves solving problems through analysis and storytelling.

-👨‍🏫 I'm a Project Manager with 2 years of experience leading enterprise healthcare technology implementations.
+👨‍🏫 Welcome to my GitHub—I'm Martin, a data-driven project manager who loves solving problems through analysis and storytelling.
+I have 2 years of experience leading enterprise healthcare technology implementations.

 🚀 Naturally curious and data-driven, I enjoy exploring how things work—and using data to uncover insights that lead to real-world impact.
 I’m passionate about problem-solving, continuous improvement, and building thoughtful solutions through technology.